kubpie/SPM-Thesis/README.md

 # Design of a Graph Neural Network to predict the optimal resolution of the Sonar Performance Model.
-Master of Science Project by Jakub Pietrak
+Master of Science Thesis by Jakub Pietrak

+_Faculty of Mechanical, Maritime and Materials Engineering (3mE) · Delft University of Technology_

 ## Foreword
-This repository is an archive of code written for the graduation project carried out at TNO Acoustic & Sonar in Den Haag.
+This repository is an archive of the code written for my graduation project carried out at TNO Acoustic & Sonar in Den Haag.
 Its main purpose is the presentation of replicable results and the outline of the proposed methods.
-Attached descriptions focus on the code functionality and thus they do not dive into mathematical derivation and the decision process.
-For the one's interested, the complete report can be found [here](https://github.com/kubpie/SPM-Thesis/blob/master/docs/mscThesis.pdf "MSc Thesis Report").
+Attached descriptions focus on the code functionality and hence they rarely dive into mathematical derivations or the decision process.
+For those interested, the complete report can be found [here](https://github.com/kubpie/SPM-Thesis/blob/master/docs/mscThesis.pdf "MSc Thesis Report").

 ## Project Introduction
 **Graph Neural Networks** are a unique type of Deep Learning models that have a capability to exploit an explicitly stated structure of data representation.
 By design they carry a strong _relational inductive bias_, which is a set of assumptions that makes the algorithm prioritize some solutions over another, independent of observed data.
 This makes the method especially interesting for applications to problems that are naturally relation-centric, or in which local interactions between features are the main value of interest.